 A company may also be liable for criminal penalties against the company or against individuals who orchestrated and directed the fraud.
 Criminal penalties can be in the form of fines, asset forfeiture or even jail time.

 In the most severe cases, a company may face prohibition from future government contracting.
 For example, the government may exclude a medical provider from participating in the Medicare and Medicaid programs or disbar a defense contractor.
 The duration or permanency of these sanctions depends on the nature and severity of the fraud.

-If a Defendant settles with the government, the penalties are often negotiated downwards in exchange for the company’s cooperation.
-Usually, a settling company will also be required to enter into a Corporate Integrity Agreement to allow for government oversight to ensure compliance in the future.
+If a defendant settles with the government, the penalties are often negotiated downward in exchange for the company’s cooperation.
+Usually, a settling company will also be required to enter into a corporate integrity agreement to allow for government oversight to ensure compliance in the future.

 How will I get paid for my role in this case?

 If a case is settled or successfully litigated, the relator who initiated the lawsuit is entitled to a “relator’s share,” which is a portion of the government’s recovery.
 The relator’s share amount depends on the involvement of the relator, the government and the ultimate resolution of the case.

 If the government intervenes, the relator is entitled to between 15% and 25% of the proceeds.
 If the government declines, the law increases the relator’s share to between 25% to 30% of the government’s recovery.